 We do not give legal advice over the phone or by email.

-Students studying in the University’s Faculty of Social Sciences can volunteer at the Legal Advice Centre alongside their studies.
+Students studying in the University’s Faculty of Arts, Business and Social Sciences can volunteer at the Legal Advice Centre alongside their studies.
 Student legal volunteers gain experience through experiential learning.

 Students are expected to deal with enquiries from the general public who have legal issues, and in some cases signpost to other local services which may be available to them.
 Students also gain experience in taking client interviews, researching the law and applying legal principles to real legal problems, providing general advice on issues concerning employment, probate, property and civil law.
 Volunteers will also benefit from being able to practise legal drafting and writing skills.